PSL (Problem Solving Leadership) Workshop

 by Becoming a Problem Solving Leader

-Our next PSL is August 18-23 2013 in Albuquerque, NM.
+Our next PSL is Nov 17-22, 2013 in Albuquerque, NM.
+PSL will not be conducted in Europe.
 Email me if you are interested.
+The November workshop is full.

 Learn and practice a leader’s most valuable asset: the ability to think and act creatively